Lucha Reyes (Mexican singer): Personal life and death

 Reyes married three times.
 In 1934, she married her second husband, producer Félix Martín Cervantes.
 At the time of her death, she was married to Antonio Vega Medina, a pilot.

 Like many of her contemporary stars, such as Jorge Negrete, Pedro Infante, José Alfredo Jiménez and Javier Solís, she had a short life.
-She died on 25 June 1944 of an "acute intoxication" caused by an "unknown substance", which was believed to be barbiturates.
+She died on 25 June 1944 of an "acute intoxication" caused by an "unknown substance, probably barbiturates (Nembutal)".

 Legacy

 She has a statue in East Los Angeles, California as she visited the city many times during her career.
 The statue is located in Mariachi Plaza in the east Los Angeles area of the city, a predominantly Hispanic neighborhood.